rgriff23/rgriff23.github.io/projects/btw.md

 Before messaging me, check that you are specifying all of the BayesTraits parameters correctly.
 Go to your command line program (e.g., Terminal on a Mac, Command Prompt in Windows) and make sure you can run BayesTraits using the commands exactly as you have specified them in your command vector.

-If you are specifying the commands correctly and `bayestraits` is still not working properly, then there may be a problem with the `btw` parsing functions.
-You can investigate this by running BayesTraits from the command line and then try to use the parsing functions to pull each output file into R. If one of these fails, then you know the problem is with that function.
+If you are specifying the commands correctly and `bayestraits` is still not working properly, then there may be a problem with the parsing functions.
+You can investigate this by running BayesTraits from the command line and trying to use the parsing functions to pull each output file into R. If one of these fails, then you know the problem is with that function.

 It is very possible that BayesTraits produces output that is unexpected in some way and my parsing functions won't work.
 Sometimes, this is because of inconsistencies and typos in BayesTraits.
 For example, when you run BayesTraits in MCMC mode, the Log file contains a line that says "Analysis Type: MCMC", but when you run BayesTraits in Maximum Likelihood mode, the word "Analysis" is misspelled in that line, so it reads "Analsis Type: Maximum Likelihood".
 Luckily I discovered this one early on and worked around it, but I'm sure there are other places where unexpected output will break my parsing functions, so do let me know if you find a problem.
 Be sure to send me the data and commands you used so that I can replicate the problem.